 Philosophy is a full-contact sport, but conducted as a cooperative process.
 Together we wrestle with arguments and not attack those advocating them.
-Classes will typically follow a seminar format, driven by classroom discussions of the readings and the arguments they contain.
-As a result, the guality of the course depends critically on your individual attention and participation.
+Classes will typically follow an interactive lecture format, with certain days set aside for seminar-style discussions.
+As a result, the quality of the course depends critically on your individual attention and participation.
 The purpose of us coming together as a class is to learn and engage in philosophical activity as a group.